EdJoPaTo/wdr-maus-downloader/README.md

 ### Docker Secrets that have to be set

-`wdrmaus-resilio-share.txt`: The Resilio Sync Share secret (needs write access).
+`resilio-share.txt`: The Resilio Sync Share secret (needs write access).

-`wdrmaus-bottoken.txt`: The bot token of the Telegram Bot that is used.
+`bot-token.txt`: The bot token of the Telegram Bot that is used.